-1. Macroeconomics of Private Debt
+1. The Macroeconomics of Private Debt

 Private debt is largely ignored by conventional macroeconomics.
-It is a key issue in the unorthodox 'Minskian' approach to economics, which rejects the standard 'veil over barter' attitude towards money (Minsky 1982a).
-Ironically, though Friedman championed 'money neutrality', unintended support for Minsky's 'money matters' position can be found in Friedman (1969).
-His well-known assertion, that the nominal quantity of money is irrelevant, contains an important, but neglected, proviso, highlighted below:
+It is a key issue in the non-orthodox 'Minskian' approach to economics, which rejects the standard 'veil over barter' attitude towards money (Minsky (1982a)).
+Ironically, though Friedman championed 'money neutrality', unintended support for Minsky's 'money matters' position can be found in Friedman.
+His well-known assertion that the nominal quantity of money was irrelevant contained an important but neglected proviso, highlighted below:

-It is a commonplace of monetary theory that nothing is so unimportant as the quantity of money expressed in terms of the nominal monetary unit... let the number of dollars in existence be multiplied by 100; that, too, will have no other essential effect, provided that all other nominal magnitudes (prices of goods and services, and quantities of other assets and liabilities that are expressed in nominal terms) are also multiplied by 100.
+IT IS A COMMONPLACE of monetary theory that nothing is so unimportant as the quantity of money expressed in terms of the nominal monetary unit... let the number of dollars in existence be multiplied by 100; that, too, will have no other essential effect, provided that all other nominal magnitudes (prices of goods and services, and quantities of other assets and liabilities that are expressed in nominal terms) are also multiplied by 100.
+Friedman (1969, p.
+1; Emphasis added)

-[Friedman 1969, p.
-1, emphasis added]

 In the real world in which we live, assets and liabilities are not indexed to the rate of inflation.
-Therefore, nominal magnitudes do matter in macroeconomics because they determine our capability to service past financial commitments out of current cash flows.
-My Minskian focus upon debt is the reason that I was able to anticipate a serious financial crisis (Keen 1995, 1996, 2000, 2007), while leading neoclassical macroeconomists were busy debating the causes of the now-defunct 'Great Moderation' (Bernanke 2004).
+Nominal magnitudes therefore do matter in macroeconomics, because they determine our capability to service past financial commitments out of current cash flows.
+My Minskian focus upon debt is the reason I was able to anticipate a serious financial crisis (Keen (1995), (1996), (2000), (2007)) while leading neoclassical macroeconomists were busy debating the causes of the now defunct 'Great Moderation' (Bernanke (2004)).

-The impact that private debt has on the economy is affected by its scale relative to gross domestic product (GDP), its composition, purpose and rate of change.
-On all four fronts, our current debt crisis is more severe than that which caused the Great Depression (Fisher 1933).
+The impact that private debt has on the economy is affected by its scale relative to GDP, its composition, purpose, and rate of change.
+On all four fronts, our current debt crisis is more severe than that which caused the Great Depression (Fisher (1933)).

-2. Magnitude, Composition and Purpose of Private Debt
+2. Magnitude, Composition and Purpose

-In late 1990, Australia's private debt-to-GDP ratio peaked at 85 per cent.
+In late 1990, Australia's private debt to GDP ratio peaked at 85 per cent.
 It then fell to 79 per cent in mid-1993, only to more than double to a peak of 165 per cent in March 2008.

 This literally exponential rise in the debt ratio masked an important change in its composition.
-The business ratio fell sharply between late 1990 and 1995 and only returned to 1990 levels in 2006.
-The household ratio, however, rose at 6.6 per cent per annum between 1990 and March 2008, while the mortgage ratio rose at 8.5 per cent per annum.
-This took household debt from 30 to 99 per cent of GDP-and mortgage debt from 20 per cent to 85 per cent-in just over 18 years (Figure 1).
+The business ratio fell sharply between late 1990 and 1995, and only returned to 1990 levels in 2006.
+The household ratio, on the other hand, rose at 6.6 per cent per annum between 1990 and March 2008, while the mortgage ratio rose at 8.5 per cent per annum.
+This took household debt from 30 to 99 per cent of GDP-and mortgage debt from 20 per cent to 85 per cent-in just over 18 years.